Surviving A Thunderstorm: What’s The Safest Clothing And Body Posture To Survive A Lightning Strike?

 Faraday Cage

-That being said, you should bear in mind that the ‘Faradayness’ of your car also depends on the quality of metal used in the car’s frame; if the metal is substandard, then your car might cease to behave like a Faraday cage.
-On the other hand, premium convertible cars do not have metal roofs, so that also makes convertibles much more dangerous during a lightning strike.
+However, it’s important to note that the effectiveness of the Faraday cage in your car depends on the quality of the metal used in the car’s frame.
+If the metal is substandard, then your car may not be able to protect you as well.
+Also, premium convertible cars do not have metal roofs, making them more dangerous during lightning strikes.

 Pose

 Experts suggest crouching down and bowing your head between your knees.
-Standing upright would give lighting the fastest route to the ground, whereas lying completely flat on the ground exposes a large part of your body to the ground, which might be carrying current due a strike nearby.
-Therefore, standing straight or sleeping on ground are both riskier during a lightning strike.
+Standing upright would give lighting the fastest route to the ground, whereas lying completely flat on the ground exposes a large part of your body to the ground, which might be carrying current due to a strike nearby.
+Therefore, standing straight or sleeping on the ground are both riskier during a lightning strike.

 Crouch position with the ears and head covered by hand